Sunscreen and Suncare FAQ

 How often should I reapply?

-The longest water-resistance test approved is 80 minutes.
-BurnOut passes the 80 minute 'very water-resistant' testing.
+At least every two hours (please refer to SPF explanation for exact minutes for your skin type).
 For maximum protection, apply liberally to all exposed areas prior to sun exposure.
-Reapply often, depending on skin type, at a minimum of every 80 minutes; and after water sports, perspiration, or towel drying.
+Reapply often, depending on skin type, and after water sports, perspiration, or towel drying.

 Who needs to wear sunscreen?